MyRandomShit/tech-progression/short_stories/07_the_shepherd.md

 People heard what they wanted to hear.
 Democrats heard: "Anti-Trump."
 Republicans heard: "Strong military."
 Independents heard: "Competence."

 I won.
 November 2028.
 Age 50.
-President Marcus Webb.
+President Marcus Wade.

 Grandfather would have been proud.